Annual General Meeting and International Conference

 Patricia Gruber

-Science and Technology Adviser to the Secretary of State Office of the Science and Technology Advise
+Science and Technology Adviser to the Secretary of State Office of the Science and Technology Adviser

 Dr. Patricia Gruber serves as the Science and Technology Adviser to the U.S. Secretary of State where she engages with academic and private sector research communities to inform foreign policy priorities.
 At the Office of Naval Research, she promoted domestic and international science and technology collaboration as the Director of Research and the Technical Director of ONR Global.
 She has held technical and business management positions at the Applied Research Laboratory at Penn State University, Battelle, AT&T, and Bell Laboratories.
 She holds a MS and a Ph.D. in Applied Marine Physics from the University of Miami.